 The LDAC workshop series provides a focused overview on technical and applied research on the usage of semantic web, linked data and web of data technologies for architecture and construction (design, engineering, construction, operation, etc.).
 The workshop aims at gathering researchers, industry stakeholders, and standardization bodies of the broader Linked Building Data (LBD) community.
 The aim of the workshop is to present current developments, coordinate efforts, gather stakeholders, and elaborate use cases.

-This year's LDAC workshop takes place online, yet hosted from within Dublin, Ireland, and is locally organized by the Adapt Centre of Trinity College Dublin.
+This year's LDAC workshop takes place online, yet hosted from within Dublin, Ireland, and is locally organized by the ADAPT Centre of Trinity College Dublin.
 As in the past years, the workshop covers work from three perspectives: research, practical discussions and industry cases.
 In short, LDAC welcomes stakeholders from research and practice and serves as a common communication platform to advance and innovate the use of linked data in architecture and construction.
+There will also be a new additional event held on Friday afternoon involving DBPedia, please see programme for more details.

 LDAC aims at providing a forum for technical discussion on the topic of handling data in architecture and construction.
 A large part of the workshop is concerned with the use of (semantic) web technologies.
 Research is welcomed on the use of ontologies and vocabularies for representing building data, 3D geometry, product data, geospatial data, infrastructure data, HVAC data, sensor data, and so forth.